Article:

 TCM teaches us to cool the heat, nourish Yin, support the Spleen, and calm the Shen—to stay grounded in the most active season.

-Even ginger, a warming herb, plays a surprising role here.
-In small amounts, it helps support digestion, move stagnant Qi, and prevent internal Dampness—especially when paired with cooling botanicals like Sea Buckthorn, Camellia, and Jojoba.
+Even ginger, a warming herb, has a place in summer.
+In small amounts, it supports digestion, moves stagnant Qi, and helps prevent internal Dampness—especially when paired with cooling and nourishing botanicals, like Blue Tansy, Camellia, and Jojoba.

 What follows are seasonal rituals to nourish your body, skin, and spirit—and help you move in rhythm with summer’s Fire.